MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 We need the `Each` combinator, which acts as an elementwise *barrier*.
-For each input element, `Each` evaluates its argument;
-and then, it then collects the outputs.
+For each input element, `Each` evaluates its argument, and then collects the outputs.

     void[OneTo(3) >> Each(OneTo(It) >> Sum)]
     #=>